yutingsdu/TransGram/README.md

           $ ./run_me.sh

-	If you get the transgram_outdir/TransGram.gtf, congrats, you succesfully installed TransGram.
+	      If the file transgram_outdir/TransGram.gtf is generated, congratulations—you have successfully installed TransGram.